abujaki21/richards-mobs/README.md

 A set of mobs for the CCSS server.

-Dependencies: ProtocolLib, LibsDisguises, CustomMobs, ControllableMobsAPI (not used yet)
+Dependencies: ProtocolLib, LibsDisguises, CustomMobs, ControllableMobsAPI